ShubhanshuJha/Data-Structure/README.md

 # Data-Structure
-Repository containing the DS code in C and Java languages.
+This repository have my own code for Data Structures, implemented in both C and Java programming language.

+# Note
+The README.md file will be updated with the methods used in the codes, once I done all the code.
+The files will be updated one after other.